prantlf/grunt-html-dom-snapshot/README.md

 ## Release History

+ * 2019-09-21  [v4.0.0]  Upgrade to WebDriverIO 5, add the instruction "elementSendKeys"
  * 2019-07-21  [v3.0.0]  Report unrecognised instructions as errors, introduce new instructions (focus, while-do, do-until, repeat-do, break)
  * 2019-07-08  [v2.2.0]  Optionally hang the browser in case of failure to be able to inspect the web page in developer tools
  * 2018-11-26  [v2.0.0]  Use headless Chrome instead of PhantomJS by default, introduce conditional if-then-else instructions